Kandahar International Airport: War in Afghanistan

 Between 2008 and September 2014 the Belgian Air Component operated F-16s from here.

 Between May 2010 and September 2014 the USAF operated Beechcraft MC-12W Liberty aircraft from here for intelligence, surveillance and reconnaissance (ISR) missions.

-In May 2021, the Resolute Support Mission departed the base and handed it over to the Afghan military.
+A Canadian Armed Forces military memorial for members of the Canadian Armed Forces and civilians who died in Afghanistan was built in the airport.
+It was moved and relocated to Canada in 2011.

-On 16 August 2021, Afghan commandos evacuated Kandahar Airport after the Taliban captured Kabul, leaving it under Taliban control.
+In May 2021, the Resolute Support Mission departed the base and handed it over to members of the Afghan National Security Forces.
+And on 16 August of the same year they handed it over to forces of the Islamic Emirate of Afghanistan.